 London is a sprawling city - it measures roughly 3200 square miles and is home to over 8 million people.
-But its ancient city is only just over a single square mile.
 It dates back to 46AD when the Romans invaded and built a bridge over the river that was there.
-They decided it was the perfect spot to create a port, as the water was deep, and they named the place Londinium.
+They decided it was the perfect spot to create a port as the water was deep, and they named the place Londinium.
 The rest, as they say, is history.

 Where does the word bedlam originate?